 The traditional Humanitarian sector is not equipped to manage complex infrastructure projects

-The low level of complexity did not require the help of engineering firm to design and manage the construction project.
+A majority of those humanitarain construction project were small enough not to require the help of private engineering firm to design and manage the construction project.
 Very large organization, like the International Committee of the Red Cross (ICRC) and the WFP (World Food Program), did develop internal engineering team to overview the multiple projects they have in charge.
 The current needs and objectives of international donors are now to address more complex infrastructure project included in a long term vision.

 The traditional humanitarian sector is not equipped to manage complex infrastructure project.